TO CHANGE THE OIL

 COMMENTS: There are many riders who would like to learn

-maintenance of changing the oil, filter, plugs and air cleaner elements, but
+maintenance of changing the oil, oil filter, spark plugs and the air cleaner elements, but

 buy an expensive full set of tools or a motorcycle lift.